Ashiven/Rust-Practice/Chapter 1.3/hello_cargo/notes.md

 - `cargo build` to build and compile the project (binary saved in \target\debug) but not run it
 - `cargo run` to build and compile and run the project
 - `cargo check` to check whether the project code would compile but not compile it
+- `cargo build --release` for the final build (this is like build but with some improvements and takes longer therefore)